loboris/MicroPython_ESP32_psRAM_LoBo/README.md

 Plus other additions I cherry picked up and there.
 In order to import future improvements, I mantain some bridge repos on my account.

-I made it to test my M5Stack and it works good for me.
+I made it to test my tiny [M5Stack](http://www.m5stack.com/) and it works good for me.
 I hope you enjoy it too.

 ## Index
 1. Install instructions
 2. Features
 3. Status
+4. References/Docs

 ## 1. Install instructions